slopez323/dabbling-in-data-science/README.md

 ```

-If this is displaying, then you're good to go.
-You can see that customizing the numbers in the `data` array above changes the displayed values on the chart.
+If a chart is displaying, then you're good to go!
+Observe that customizing the numbers in the `data` array above changes the bar heights of the chart.

 ## Part 2: Deciding on a real dataset